marwahaha/sample-api-proj-jk/README.md

 * Went down a rabbit hole, focusing on performance, and didn't build as much as I wnated to

 (good things)
-* Recovered my microsoft experience from years past and learned some new things (been focusing on nodejs-express stack)
+* Returned to my microsoft experience and learned some new things (been focusing on nodejs-express stack)
 * Would be interesting to see how this performs at scale, compared to nodejs

 ### Remaining TODO